 Research site in Glasgow

-Following receipt of planning permission from both councils, drilling of the first of a number of boreholes, started in November 2018.
+Following receipt of planning permission from both councils, drilling of a total of 12 boreholes started in November 2018.

 Find more information on the Glasgow Geothermal Energy Research Field Site on the BGS website.